A man loses a leg but makes himself a success in the lumber business with extraordinary enthusiasm and determination.

 Ricks tries to stop the ship, but the owner laughs at him.
 Ricks goes to his lawyer and learns of a strike that needs Bill to negotiate.
 Margaret gives Bill his watch, and he gets a radiogram to return to San Francisco.
 Ricks bets on Bill, who jumps in to swim.
 Ricks goes out in a boat and picks up Bill and Margaret on a raft.
 After Bill settles the strike, Ricks sends Skinner to Shanghai and makes Bill general manager.
 In the final scene Bill throws the blue vase out the window.

-This inspiring comedy shows a man with a positive attitude overcoming numerous goals to accomplish his goals, winning the respect of his father-in-law, who placed so many obstacles in his way.
+This inspiring comedy shows a man with a positive attitude overcoming numerous difficulties to accomplish his goals, winning the respect of his father-in-law, who placed so many obstacles in his way.